-- Once the rear gauge rock shaves are in place, secure the rock shaft bearings with the 3/4-10 x 12 hex screws provided.
-Torque the nuts to approximately two hundred foot pounds (200 ft/lb) (See Figure 3-3.) - 2.
-Once the rear gauge rock shafts are in place secure them to the rear gauge cylinders with the pins provided. - 3.
-The rock shaft immediately to the left of center of the machine has a special step pin that connects the rock shaft spring assembly to the cylinder at that same location.
+- Once the rear gauge rockshafts are in place, secure the rockshaft bearings with the 3/4-10 x 12 hex screws provided.
+Torque the nuts to approximately two hundred foot pounds (200 ft/lbs). - 2.
+Once the rear gauge rockshafts are in place secure them to the rear gauge cylinders with the pins provided. - 3.
+The rockshaft to the left of center of the machine has a special step pin that connects the rockshaft spring assembly to the cylinder at that same location.
 Please consult the parts manual for the correct assembly sequence.
-This is true for all product built after 4-1-2018.